LArSoft/larsoft.github.io/wiki/internal/Overview_of_Building_a_LArSoft_Release.md

     ssh scisoftportal.fnal.gov
     mkdir tmp
     cd tmp
-    .../copyFromJenkins -N -q s94-e19 -q s94-e19-py2 -q s94-c7 -q s93-c7-py2 build-larsoft
-    ls *.txt (This is just a check)
+    .../copyFromJenkins -N -q s112-e20  -q s112-c7  build-larsoft ls *.txt (This is just a check)
     .../copyToSciSoft --local *
     rm *

-## Ubuntu LTS 18 build
+## Ubuntu LTS 20 build

-We provide a build for Ubuntu LTS 18 on a best effort basis.
+We provide a build for Ubuntu LTS 20 on a best effort basis.
 I use vagrant on scisoftbuild01.
-See /home/garren/scratch/vagrant/u18.
+See /home/garren/scratch/vagrant/u20.

-The scripts I use are in /home/garren/scratch/vagrant/u18/scripts.
+The scripts I use are in /home/garren/scratch/vagrant/u20/scripts.
 Builds must be done on the internal file system, not in the shared /vagrant directory.
 As presently configured, my box is only big enough to build for a single qualifier at at time.
 The scripts presume the directory structure established by /vagrant/initialSetup.sh.

     vagrant ssh
     cd build
-    /vagrant/buildLArSoft.sh v08_42_00 s94 e19 >&amp; larsoft.log
+    /vagrant/buildLArSoft.sh v09_46_00 s112 e20 >&amp; larsoft.log

 You might be able to run copyToSciSoft from within the box, but I think access gets blocked.
 So I move the files to /vagrant/tar, exit vagrant, and then run copyToSciSoft from scisoftbuild01.